pjg/locale_detector/README.md

 # Locale Detector

 This Rails gem makes use of the HTTP_ACCEPT_LANGUAGE http header sent by web browsers with every request, to set the `I18n.locale` setting.

-When this fails (for example if there is no such http header - as is the case for Google bot), it will try to determine the locale based on the toplevel domain suffix (so it will set 'de' for the `example.de` domain).
+When this fails (for example if there is no such http header - as is the case for Google bot), it will try to determine the locale based on the toplevel domain suffix (so it will set `'de'` for the `example.de` domain).

-When both fail, it will fall back to the `LocaleDetector.fallback_locale`, which is 'en' by default and can be overriden in `config/initializers/locale_detector.rb`.
+When both fail, it will fall back to `I18n.default_locale`, which should be set in application’s `config/application.rb` file (and is `'en'` by default).

 The HTTP_ACCEPT_LANGUAGE header parser is based on: https://github.com/iain/http_accept_language/blob/master/lib/http_accept_language.rb